FAMILY LITERACY GROUPS

 The FLP supplies a notebook to each adult to keep a journal with a child.
 The adults and children choose a picture to paste into the book or draw one, talk about these with their children and the adults write down the conversation in what are called Umzali Nengane (Parent and Child) journals.

 Box libraries and book clubs

-Group members visited their neighbours to see whether they would use a library.
+Before FLP sourced the first community library, group members visited their neighbours to see whether they would use a library.
 The results were overwhelmingly in favour of having a library and, with perfect timing, we were asked by the NGO Biblionef if we would like a container library.

 The bright blue container arrived in Stepmore and our first community library was opened in November 2003.
 Library furniture was provided by the provincial library services, books by Biblionef, Exclusive Books and other donors; group members catalogued the books and set up the library.
 The library is open to anyone in Stepmore and is run by one of our group members, with support from the facilitator.

 Today, FLP supports four community libraries which have been built with funds raised by the project.
 We employ four literacy group members to work in these libraries five days a week.
 In 2012 we received funding from the National Lottery Distribution Trust Fund for jungle gyms and swings, and for fencing.

 In 2012 over 10 000 books were borrowed from the community libraries and box libraries in the 15 villages where we work.